canonical/checkbox/docs/tutorial/writing-tests/test-case.rst

 First concrete test example
 ===========================

 Ok, it worked, but this is not very useful.
-Lets go back and edit the job to actually run a ping command.
-Replace the command section of the job with ``ping -c 1 1.1.1.1``, lets also update the summary as follows:
+Let's go back and edit the job to actually run a ping command.
+Replace the command section of the job with ``ping -c 1 1.1.1.1``, let's also update the summary as follows:

 .. code-block:: none